The angry, curse-driven phrase jumped out during Starbucks CEO Howard Schultz’s announcement he was considering a run for president.

 As in any real-life direct argument between two people, we aren’t really aware of our descent into cruelty and toxicity as we’re “getting into it.”
 When those troubling emotions come spilling out in creative bursts, we somehow think we’re serving the greater cause.

-Even worse, while we’re glorying in how “back atcha” nasty we can be with Trump and his supporters, we’re also less able to tolerate basic differences and debates among ourselves, fellow progressives, over things like health care and the justice system.
+While we’re glorying in how “back atcha” nasty we can be with Trump and his supporters, we’re also less able to tolerate basic differences and debates among ourselves, fellow progressives, over things like health care and the justice system.
 Already, I’m starting to see ugly terms applied to each other based on which candidate contender one might be feeling good or bad about right now.

 You can almost feel the same balloons of tension returning that hovered over the Sanders/Clinton primary battle back in 2015.
 There’s a sense you have to either tiptoe through the tulips or crash like the china shop bull.
 The stakes feel way too high, too early.